nbobtc/bitcoind-php/README.md

 one, you must pass the parameters in as an array in the ORDER you find them on that page.

+### Extending Commands

+If, for any reason, you need to extend a command, it MUST implement [CommandInterface].
+You can find documentation within the interface on how to implement this.

-## Curl Driver
+## Drivers

-Drivers are meant to be used with the client for connecting to a bitcoind service.
-By default a `CurlDriver` is used.
-This provides you with some flexibility on setting this up custom for your own configuration.
+Drivers are used by the ClientInterface for connecting to a bitcoind service and sending Requests.
+The return a Response.
+If you need to implement a new driver take a look at the [DriverInterface].

+### cURL Driver

+This is used by default and allows you a lot of options for customizing it to your needs.

 You can set various [cURL Options] by passing them into the function `addCurlOption($option, $value)`.